khalid-hussain/shaheen/chap1.md

 conversation and despite that I was cautious.
 The fact is that your fifty men were within striking range of my men."

-With amazement, Moosa quickly glanced around at the surrounding trees.
+With amazement, Musa quickly glanced around at the surrounding trees.
 While smiling, Badr said, "We don't call it an arrow if the target can see it.
 Let me put your curiosity to rest."
 Saying this he removed an arrow from his quiver, loaded it in the bow, aimed at the plank by a tree across the river and cried